hhhwmws0117/MM-self-improve-qwen2vl/README.md

 ## Introduction

 This project contains the code for our paper *Vision-Language Models Can Self-Improve Reasoning via Reflection.*

-We present a novel approach for self-improving vision-language models through reflection, which involves training a model to generate explanations for its own predictions and then fine-tuning it based on these explanations.
-Our method, MM-self-Improve, achieves significant improvements in reasoning tasks.
+We introduce a new method called MM-Self-Improve for enhancing reasoning ability for vision-language models.
+This approach focuses on learning from mistakes to improve performance.

-We shows the least open-resourced model, Qwen2-VL, can gain significant improvements with our method, and achieves great test-time computation efficiency comparison with majority vote method.
+Our latest open-source model, Qwen2-VL, benefits significantly from this method, showing improved results in multimodal reasoning tasks.
+Additionally, it offers greater efficiency during test-time compared to traditional majority voting methods.

 The code is based on the 🤗 [Qwen2-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) and [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file) for fine-tuning model.
 You could find the train guide in [Qwen2-VL repository](https://github.com/QwenLM/Qwen2-VL?tab=readme-ov-file#training).